Innocent or inappropriate? Michigan school confiscates student’s pig drawing - NewsBreak

 “This is not what she meant to draw,” remarked Carter.
 “I mean, it’s very clearly a bowtie.”

-To some, it’s a harmless drawing of a pig, but to others, part of it appeared to depict a phallic symbol.
+To some, it’s a harmless drawing of a pig, but that’s not what school officials thought.

 “I got a call from my daughter’s teacher saying she had drawn something inappropriate in art class,” said Carter.
 “The teacher looked at it [and] said she had to give it to the principal, to get his thoughts on that.
 She told me that when she gave it to him and asked him what his thoughts were, he instantly said [to] write her up for it.”